Good practice when a pupil has a medical condition

 • Staff training arrangements

-There is also an expectation that schools will be creative and flexible in meeting needs.
+Schools should be creative and flexible in meeting needs.
 A school must choose how to meet these needs and should be able to show how they are doing this.

 Other services